BenD780x9/Klipper-for-Ender_3_v2/README.md

 **This guide is part of [this Reddit post](https://www.reddit.com/r/klippers/comments/kj2h5r/stepbystep_guide_for_ender_3_v2_klipper_w_bltouch/) that I change it to work with BLTOUCH and BMG on Fluidd/MainsailOS with my own configuration files.**

 Step-by-Step Guide for Ender 3 v2 Klipper with BLTouch and BMD extruder.
-(Fluidd/MainsailOS)
+(Fluidd / MainsailOS)

   **# NOT for OctoPrint**